For an extra boost on your ride to work, one of the best folding electric bikes could be the answer.

-Combining an electric bike motor with a folding bike means you can get on and off trains and buses easily, and most transport companies will let you take the bike without booking, even on peak-time services.
+These electrified folding bikes mean you can get on and off trains and buses easily.
+Most transport companies will let you take the bike without booking, even on peak-time services.

-Otherwise, for more information on what to look for when buying an electric folder, check out our full buyer’s guide at the end of this article.
-You can also read our guide to the best electric bikes for more advice on choosing the right type of bike for your riding.
+Keep scrolling to see our pick of the best folding ebikes.
+For more information on what to look for when buying an electric folding bike, check out our full buyer’s guide at the end of this article.

 - £3,999 as tested